marquenis/quickanalysis/README.md

     #> 2 versicolor      4.9   7    5.94    5.9 0.516
     #> 3 virginica       4.9   7.9  6.59    6.5 0.636

-This package is special because you can easily do all that jazz
+This package is special because all those analysis can be completed just by loading the package and running a single line of code.

 ## Notes

-One interesting thing about this package is it relies on ggplot2, dplyr, and magrittr
+Please be aware that this package relies on the following 3 packages for internal coding use: 1. dplyr 2. ggplot2 3. magittr